music-classification/tutorial/_sources/part1_intro/what-is-music-classification.md

 Which record store would you prefer to go?
 </p>

-Let's say there are two record stores in your town. 『ABC Records』 curates all the records in alphabetic order, while 『MIR Records』 categorizes their stocks based on musical genres.
-When you already know what you want to buy, 『ABC Records』 is a good place to go as you can search by the alphabetic index.
-However, when you want to browse and discover new music, 『MIR Records』 will be preferable as you can visit the section with your favorite genre.
+Let's say there are two record stores in your town.
+'ABC Records' curates all the records in alphabetic order, while 'MIR Records』' categorizes their stocks based on musical genres.
+When you already know what you want to buy, 'ABC Records' is a good place to go as you can search by the alphabetic index.
+However, when you want to browse and discover new music, 'MIR Records' will be preferable as you can visit the section with your favorite genre.
 Like this, well-designed categorization (i.e., music classification) helps customers browse music more efficiently.
 This record store scenario can be interpreted as a single-label classification task.
 One item can be in a single section; hence categories (genres in this example) are exclusive.

 <p align = "center">